Enabling discovery of solar system objects in large alert data streams: Solar system objects in Fink

 \subsection{Solar System object candidates}

+\review{Between {2019-11-01} and {2022-12-29} ({755} observation nights), Fink processed {111,275,131} alerts and {5,807,587} alerts were sent by ZTF with a single measurement or with up to two detections separated by less than 30 minutes, from positive subtraction with the reference image, and without a match with the MPC database.
+This is what we would naively get in input of a linking code for example without any other treatment.} The Fink science module that returns confirmed Solar System objects also provides information about new Solar System object candidates.

-The Fink science module that returns confirmed solar system objects also provides information about new solar system object candidates.
-An alert is considered as such a candidate if it satisfies the following criteria: \begin{itemize} \item the alert is not matched to a confirmed solar system object. \item the alert is a newly detected object, or it has up to two detections separated by less than 30 minutes. \item the alert is not close to a star-like object ({using the star-galaxy separation score,} sgscore1 $< 0.76$) from the Pan-STARRS1 catalogue (distance below $ 5''$). \end{itemize}
+An alert is considered as such a candidate if it satisfies the following criteria: 1) the alert is not matched to a confirmed Solar System object; 2) the alert is a newly detected object, or it has up to two detections separated by less than 30 minutes; and 3) the alert is not close to a star-like object ({using the star-galaxy separation score,} sgscore1 $< 0.76$) from the Pan-STARRS1 catalog (distance below $ 5''$).

-Between {2019-11-01} and {2022-12-29} ({755} observation nights), {389,530} alerts have received the solar system candidate tag, with a median of {308} alerts per day, a minimum at {1} alerts in a night and a maximum at {12,889} alerts in a night.
-We note that the distribution varies over time, but broadly follows the distribution of confirmed solar system objects.
+Within the same period of time, {389,530} alerts have received the Solar System candidate tag, with a median of {308} alerts per day, a minimum at {1} alerts in a night and a maximum at {12,889} alerts in a night.
+We note that the distribution varies over time, but broadly follows the distribution of confirmed Solar System objects.
 The location on the sky of the alerts satisfying the previous criteria is shown in Fig. \ref{fig:skymap}.
-We can see a excess {along the ecliptic plane at zero right ascension and declination (although two orders of magnitude smaller than the confirmed objects)}, but there are also dense regions further away.
+We can see a excess {along the ecliptic plane at zero right ascension and declination (albeit two orders of magnitude smaller than the confirmed objects)}, but there are also dense regions further away.

 The SSO module gives a first estimation of the nature of an alert.
 However, this first guess can quickly turn up to be wrong as new incoming alerts are processed.
-Of the {389,530} alerts initially associated to solar system candidates, {3,772} have been associated to another alerts at the same location on the sky emitted the next nights ($\sim$1\%).
-These wrongly classified objects were mostly found later to be extra-galactic (e.g. supernova candidates), or remained unclassified.
-All solar system candidate alerts can be accessed using the Fink REST API\footnote{\url{https://fink-portal.org/api}}.
+Of the {389,530} alerts initially associated with Solar System candidates, {3,772} have been associated with another alerts at the same location on the sky emitted the next nights ($\sim$1\%).
+These erroneously classified objects were mostly found later to be extra-galactic (e.g., supernova candidates) or remained unclassified. \review{All Solar System candidate alerts can be accessed using the Fink REST API, see App. \ref{sec:api}.}